Hean Sahib: Career

-In his early career, Hean Sahib was the first Director of the Economics and Finance Institute (EFI) of the Ministry of Economy and Finance (MEF), which was established in 1997.
+In his early career, Hean Sahib was the inaugural Director of the Economics and Finance Institute (EFI) of the Ministry of Economy and Finance (MEF), which was established in 1997.
 Through capacity building, EFI had contributed towards a smooth transition of Cambodian economic system from planned economy to market economy, and had trained public servants in the fields of economics and public finance to be ready for Cambodia's integration into ASEAN in 1999.
 Since then, he has been holding the leading role for Cambodia's human capital development in the fields of economics and public finance by serving as Chairman of the EFI's board of directors and Chairman of the MEF's Working Group on Capacity Building for the Government Officials.

 In these roles, he has paved the way for MEF's human resource development system and strategies.
 Under his leadership, EFI has attracted technical and financial supports from key development partners, such as EU, World Bank, IMF, UNDP, ADB, JICA, SIDA, and Temasek Foundation International.
 EFI has also established close cooperation and collaboration with international training and research institutes, including Charles Sturt University of Australia, Korea Development Institute of South Korea, Nanyang Technological University of Singapore, Asia-Pacific Finance and Development Institute of China, and Civil Service College of Singapore.

-Besides, Hean Sahib has been leading a nationwide project called “Financial Management Information System - FMIS”, which has helped to improve efficiency, accountability, transparency, and good governance over the usage of the national budget.
+Besides, Sahib has been leading a nationwide project called “Financial Management Information System - FMIS”, which has helped to improve efficiency, accountability, transparency, and good governance over the usage of the national budget.
 This, in turn, ensures sustainable growth and poverty reduction, and supports the Public Financial Management Reform Program of the Royal Government of Cambodia.

-Hean Sahib is also Chairman of the Private Investment Project Review Team with the primary goal of managing public finance and state property while ensuring an optimal balance among assisting and also providing incentives, promoting economic growth and efficiently collecting revenues.
-In 2024, Sahib was appointed as Advisor to the Prime Minister and Chairman of the Preah Sihanouk Province Investment Promotion Working Group in early 2024.
-The Working Group is an inter-ministerial mechanism acting as a "One-Stop-Window", responsible for leading, coordinating and implementing this special program, including measures to resolve unfinished investment projects in Preah Sihanouk province, which in turn not only addresses existing challenges but also nurtures a conducive business environment, bolstered by the streamlined 'One-Stop-Window' for investment facilitation.
+Sahib is also Chairman of the Private Investment Project Review Team with the primary goal of managing public finance and state property while ensuring an optimal balance among assisting and also providing incentives, promoting economic growth and efficiently collecting revenues.
+In 2024, he was reappointed as Advisor to the Prime Minister to lead the Preah Sihanouk Province Investment Promotion Working Group since 2024, and the Northeastern Region Investment Promotion Working Group since 2025.
 Moreover, he has held a number of strategic roles in socio-economic development policy including Vice Chairman and Secretary General of the Supreme National Economic Council (SNEC) along with many others.
 He is currently Permanent Vice Chairman of the SNEC with Senior Minister rank.
 He is also Chairman of the Cambodia Securities Exchange (CSX), Member of the Board of Directors of the Royal School of Administration (ERA), and Member of the Board of Directors of the Royal Academy of Cambodia (RAC).